adp12/CourseProject/README.md

 By collecting a corpus of recent news focused a specific company/security and trimming it down into subsequently smaller relevant sub-documents, we aim to create a time-series sentiment calculation that can be compared to the price of the company/security.
 Although the collected data may have many potential uses, we have opted to use the data graphically as a time series.
 If you are familiar with the concept of a stock price indicator/oscillator, the resulting dataset can be used in a similar manner.
 This would be a useful tool or addition to the task of stock screening, and could be implemented as an addition to a computational trading strategy.

+***
+# General Use
+The general methodology to use this code base is to 1.)
+Build Data and 2.)
+Visualize the data you have compiled

+### Building Data Set
+The `data_creation` notebook serves as a fully functional example of how the code base is used to pipeline local datasets to `_data`

+### Visualizing
+We have provided a plotly dash app to interactively graph the datasets you build!
+There are two ways to run the dash app in the repo:
+*`python app.py`: from the terminal, which will automatically open your browser to the correct local host address *`dash_app.ipynb`: a jupyter notebook version of `app.py`.
+When the cell for the dash is run, it will give you a hyper link to the local host address with your dashboard

 # Setup

 *This section highlights what is needed to run locally and helpful links to get you started*